What’s new in small cell lung cancer research?

 Diet, nutrition, and medicines

-As mentioned in the section "Can non-small cell lung cancer be found early?", a large clinical trial called the National Lung Screening Trial (NLST) found that spiral CT scanning in people at high risk of lung cancer (due to smoking history) lowered the risk of death from lung cancer, when compared to chest x-rays.
-This finding has led to the development of screening guidelines for lung cancer.
+As mentioned in the section Can small cell lung cancer be found early?, screening with spiral CT scans in people at high risk of lung cancer (due to smoking history) has been found to lower the risk of death from lung cancer, when compared to chest x-rays.

 The fluorescent light causes abnormal areas in the airways to show up in a different color than healthy parts of the airway.
-Some of these areas might not be visible under white light, so the color difference may help doctors find these areas sooner.
+Some of these areas might not be visible under white light, so the color difference can help doctors find these areas sooner.
 Some cancer centers now use this technique to look for early lung cancers, especially if there are no obvious tumors seen with normal bronchoscopy.

 This test will probably become more available as the technology improves.

 Researchers are looking to use new imaging techniques, such as four-dimensional computed tomography (4DCT), to help improve treatment.
 In this technique, the CT machine scans the chest continuously for about 30 seconds.
 It shows where the tumor is in relation to other structures as a person breathes, as opposed to just giving a ‘snapshot’ of a point in time, like a standard CT does.